hashicorp/nomad/website/source/docs/agent/config.html.md

 configured on client nodes.

 * `server`: This is the top-level key used to define the Nomad server configuration.
-It is a key/value mapping which supports the following keys:
+It is a key-value mapping which supports the following keys:
   <br>
   * `enabled`: A boolean indicating if server mode should be enabled for the local agent.
 All other server options depend on this value being set.